rahulrk-dev/snips/src/ByteToHumanReadable.md

-# Different Element in Array
+# Byte to Human Readable Format
 This snippet converts a given number of bytes into a human-readable string format such as KB, MB, GB, etc.

 ## Result